Average Weather at Santorini Airport Greece

 To characterize how pleasant the weather is at Santorini Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Santorini Airport for general outdoor tourist activities are from early May to mid July and from late August to mid October, with a peak score in the second week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Santorini Airport for general outdoor tourist activities are from early May to mid July and from mid August to mid October, with a peak score in the first week of June.